memgraph/memgraph/docs/user_technical/quick-start.md

 We have included some basic usage examples for some of the supported languages in the **Drivers** section.

+### Telemetry

+Telemetry is an automated process by which some useful data is collected at a remote point.
+At Memgraph, we use telemetry for the sole purpose of improving our product, thereby collecting some data about the machine that executes the database (CPU, memory, OS and kernel information) as well as some data about the database runtime (CPU usage, memory usage, vertices and edges count).

+Here at Memgraph, we deeply care about the privacy of our users and do not collect any sensitive information.
+If users wish to disable Memgraph's telemetry features, they can easily do so by either altering the line in `/etc/memgraph/memgraph.conf` that enables telemetry (`--telemetry-enabled=true`) into `--telemetry-enabled=false`, or by including the `--telemetry-enabled=false` as a command-line argument when running the executable.

 ### Where to Next

 To learn more about the openCypher language, visit **openCypher Query